 Bottom line: we do not have enough information to figure out why your loved one did not get healed down here on earth, in the shadowland.
 But one thing is certain: your loved one is in heaven, in perfect health.
 He no longer lives in the shadowland, in his deteriorating body.
 He is in perfect light with his forever strong spirit body, waiting for his resurrected body.

 One day I was invited to go in a carpool to pray for a woman whom I did not know and who had cancer.
 I went twice, and then the Spirit whispered to me that it was a sickness unto death.
 In other words, God was going to take her home.
-I told the driver before I went the third time that I don’t need to go.
+I told the driver over the phone before I went the third time that I don’t need to go.
 “Why not?”
 “Because I feel like she is supposed to go home.”
 “What?”
 “I could be wrong, but that’s what I heard.
 But don’t tell the lady; I could be wrong.”
 The driver, an older man, had very little discretion, so I don’t know whether he told anyone or even the lady with cancer.
 But that’s not the main point.
 The main point is that we did not end our first prayer session with the tag “if it be your will.”
 We assumed it was his will.
 However, sometimes God uses (not causes) disease to take us into eternity.
 The lady with cancer died; she was not healed.

 Even the greatest faith teacher will eventually die, usually from heart failure.
 Yes, he may die peacefully in his sleep, but a bodily organ will have to give up; the body will visibly wear out from 21 years old to 91 years old or 101 (for example).

 Many years later a close relative called me to say she got cancer.
 And the Spirit clearly whispered to me that this was “not a sickness unto death.”
 The chemo worked, and she is cancer free.